hasibzunair/learn-mlops/gcp_ml_vertex_ai.md

 Go to Vertex AI Dataset and create dataset placeholder and import data from Cloud Storage.
 Add the path to the CSV file created earlier.

+### Training
 Go to Vertex AI Training and create training job.
 In model details, do shoe_sandal_boot_training.
 Data split randomly assigned.
+After training, see the training job and see what's inside.

+### Deploy to endpoint
+This automaitcally takes us to
+Vertex AI Model Registry, then go to Deploy and Test tab, two options: deploy as endpoint or batch predict for offline use.

+Either do Deploy to Endpoint or go to Vertex AI Online Prediction tab.
+Set number of compute nodes to 1 when Deploy to Endpoint.

+The go to Model Registry > shoe_sandal_boot_training > Deploy and test and then simply upload images and test it!
+To delete, first undeploy endpoint and then delete it.
+Delete model registry artifacts, dataset from vertex dataset, and storage.